craigmckeachie/react-course/labs/js/01-CreatingNewProject.md

     > You can delete or rename the other files.

     > You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.
-You need to **put any TS and CSS files inside `src`**, otherwise Webpack won’t see them.
+You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

     > Only files inside `public` can be used from `public/index.html`.